 The installer creates a config file.
 Here are the key settings:

-# /etc/ghost/ghost.conf # Your payout address (required) payout_address=bc1qYourBitcoinAddress # Enable public mining (+3 shares) public_mining=1 stratum_port=3333 # Enable archive mode (+5 shares, requires 2TB+) archive=0 # Enable Ghost Pay (+4 shares) ghost_pay=0 # Bitcoin Pure mode (+2 shares) mempool_profile=pure template_profile=pure
+# /etc/ghost/pool.toml # Your payout address (required) payout_address=bc1qYourBitcoinAddress # Enable public mining (+3 shares) public_mining=1 stratum_port=3333 # Enable archive mode (+5 shares, requires 2TB+) archive=0 # Enable Ghost Pay (+4 shares) ghost_pay=0 # Bitcoin Pure mode (+2 shares) mempool_profile=pure template_profile=pure

 After editing, restart the node:

-sudo systemctl restart ghost-node
+sudo systemctl restart ghost-pool

 4